glewe/confluence-user-macros/src/anonymous-permissions/README.md

 Read more about Confluence User Macros here: https://confluence.atlassian.com/doc/writing-user-macros-4485.html

-## Installation in Confluence Server
+## Installation in Confluence Server or Data Center
 _Note: User Macros are not available in Confluence Cloud!_

 1. Login as administrator